YordanGeorgiev/qto/doc/md/userstories_doc.md

 ### 3.1.
+Security

+#### 3.1.1.
 Data security
-As the biz team leader In order to protect the data of the project, which is vital for its existence I don't want any person but me to have full visibility and control of the data in a project.
+As the biz team leader In order to protect the data of the project, which is vital for its existence \nI don't want any person but me to have full visibility and control of the data in a project.

-### 3.2.
+#### 3.1.2.
 Roles management
 As the Instance Owner or Product Owner in order to have a finer granularity on the different data stored in my instance I want to be able to define roles and per roles visibility on :